MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 and port override the alt-authority.
 For example, suppose that "https://example.com" sends an Alt-Svc field value of:

-    Alt-Svc: h3="alt.example.com:8443"; h2="alt.example.com:443"; ...
+    Alt-Svc: h2="alt.example.com:443", h3=":8443"

 The client would retrieve the following HTTPS records:
+    alt.example.com.
+IN HTTPS 1 . alpn=h2,h3 ech=...
-    alt.example.com. ...
-1 alt2.example.com. (
+    _8443._https.example.com.
+IN HTTPS 1 alt3.example.com. (
         port=9443 alpn=h2,h3 ech=... )
-    _8443._https.alt.example.com. ...
-1 alt2.example.com. (
-        port=9443 alpn=h2,h3 ech=... )

-The client could then attempt an HTTP/3 connection to `alt2.example.com:9443` with ECH, as this is consistent with both the Alt-Svc field value and the HTTPS record.
+The client could then attempt an HTTP/3 connection to `alt3.example.com:9443` with ECH, or an HTTP over TLS connection to `alt.example.com:443` with ECH, as these options are consistent with both an Alt-Svc field value and its HTTPS record.
 This specification does not alter or clarify the interpretation of Alt-Svc's `protocol-id` field.